777arc/textbook/content/noise.rst

  n = np.random.randn() + 1j * np.random.randn()

 But wait!
-The equation above doesn't generate the same "amount" of noise as `np.random.randn()`, in terms of power (known as noise power).
+The equation above doesn't generate the same "amount" of noise as :code:`np.random.randn()`, in terms of power (known as noise power).
 We can find the average power of a zero-mean signal (or noise) using:

 .. code-block:: python

  power = np.var(x)

-Where np.var() is the function for variance.
+where np.var() is the function for variance.
 It turns out that the power of our signal n is 2.
 In order to generate complex noise with "unit power", i.e. a power of 1 (which makes things convenient), we have to use:

 .. code-block:: python